María Isabel Chorobik de Mariani: Mariani-Teruggi House

 On November 24, 1976 the house was attacked for 3 hours by more than one hundred members of the Army and the Buenos Aires City Police.
-All the adults who were there that day were killed. the others Diana Teruggi, Roberto Porfidio, Daniel Mendiburu Eliçabe, Juan Carlos Peiris and Alberto Bossio, Clara Anahí Mariani, all were taken alive and kidnapped that day.
+All the adults who were there that day were killed.
+The others, Diana Teruggi, Roberto Porfidio, Daniel Mendiburu Eliçabe, Juan Carlos Peiris and Alberto Bossio, Clara Anahí Mariani, all were taken alive and kidnapped that day.

-The day of the attack Daniel Mariani had left house for the work in Buenos Aires, For about eight months he fought for the organization Montoneros clandestinity.
+The day of the attack Daniel Mariani had left the house for work in Buenos Aires.
+For about eight months he fought for the organization Montoneros clandestinity.

-On August 1, 1977,he was murdered while he was with her fellow militant Laura Carlotto.
+On August 1, 1977, he was murdered while he was with her fellow militant Laura Carlotto.